 In fact, the most recent research shows that “the average SAT score at the most selective college students apply to turns out to be a better predictor of their earnings than the average SAT score at the college they attended.”

 As for people not knowing about your school, which people are we talking about?
-People get nervous when friends, co-workers, and families look at them blankly and say they never heard of the school.
-However, unless one of them is the director of human resources department for a fortune five hundred company, they really aren’t the people you need to worry about.
+People get nervous when friends, co-workers, and family members look at them blankly and say they never heard of the school.
+However, unless one of them is the director of the human resources department for a fortune five hundred company, they really aren’t the people you need to worry about.

-Think going to a small college will hurt your chances for graduate school?
+Think going to colleges no one has ever hear of (or are at least easily overlooked) will hurt your chances for graduate school?
 Take a look at the “Baccalaureate Origins of S&E Doctorate Recipients.”
-All of the big name schools are there but the list also includes schools that would qualify as colleges no one has ever heard of such Kalamazoo College, Earlham College, Hendrix College, and Lawrence University.
+All of the big-name schools are there but the top 50 list also includes schools that would qualify as colleges no one has ever heard of (or at least would be generally ignored) such as Kalamazoo College, New Mexico Institute of Mining and Technology, Hendrix College, and Lawrence University.

 You can download a list of institutions with Rhodes Scholars at The Rhodes Trust.
 Be sure to pay attention to the warnings about using the statistics.
 Also, keep in mind some institutions have a much stronger process in place to assist students in applying for such scholarships.
-Yes, Harvard, Yale, and Princeton are at the top of the list.
-However, Sewanee: The University of South actually has had one more Rhodes scholar than the University of Michigan.
+Yes, you’ll find some of the most competitive colleges in the country at the top of the list.
+However, Sewanee: The University of the South actually had the same number of Rhodes scholars as Georgetown.
+The University of Mississippi, University Kansas, and University of Montana all have the same number of scholars as Vanderbilt University and more than the University of Pennsylvania and Johns Hopkins.

 Another website to visit is the Fulbright Student Awards and look up which schools have received awards by year.
-In 2014-15, students from the University of North Texas received as many awards as students from the University of Michigan and only 3 less than Harvard.
+In 2022-23, The University of Alabama had the same number of students winning Fulbrights as Tulane and Washington University in St. Louis.
+The University of Iowa had more than MIT, Emory, and Dartmouth.

-The Washington University Medical School has a table showing the undergraduate institutions represented by their incoming class.
-I did a post just on the this table, Do College Rankings Matter?
-Examining the table (at the time) shows that:
+The Washington University Medical School use to have a table showing the undergraduate institutions represented by their incoming class.
+I did a post just on this table in Do College Rankings Matter?
+Examining the table (at the time) showed that:

 During this time period, ten students from the University of Illinois Chicago, ranked 150, enrolled in the Medical School which is just one less than the number of students that enrolled from the University of North Carolina at Chapel Hill, ranked 29.